-To increase your chances of getting approved for one of these loans, work on improving your credit and DTI ratio.
-Here are a few quick tips to get started:
+To increase your chances of getting approved, work on improving your credit and reducing your debt relative to your income.

-- Don’t max out your open credit lines or make large purchases.
+- Don’t max out or open new credit cards.

 - Pay down existing credit cards below 30 percent of the maximum limit.